So you have been reading MDJ for years, have used your Canadian online broker account to DIY-invest your way to a solid nest egg.

 A little math here when looking at what an “average” early retiree couple in Canada might be faced with if they retired from the 9-to-5 grind at 40 years of age, then resided in Canada until they were 65.
 There are several factors that go into CPP, but I’ll use my wife and I as examples and take an educated guess at our scenario.
 We’ll keep everything in today’s dollars for simplicity’s sake (*hoping* that benefits will rise with inflation) and assume we both take CPP at 60 (why we would do that is a long story – but it’s not a bad idea for early retirees given the short amount of years we contribute to CPP).

-If we never worked again after 40, I’d have roughly 18 years in the workforce during which I had maxed out my CPP contributions, and my wife would have 16 years in the same boat.
+If we never worked again after 40, I’d have roughly 18 years of full-time work in the workforce, during which I had maxed out my CPP contributions, and my wife would have 16 years in the same boat.
 We worked through our post-secondary years, but didn’t earn enough to contribute nearly as much to CPP at that time.
 The CPP math is tricky, but those 18 & 16 years when we were both maximum contributors will help us.
-We’ll still be below the average CPP rate for folks who retired this year however.
-(Which we should be considering how many years we’ll pay little-to-nothing into the Canadian Pension Plan.
+We’ll still be below the average CPP rate though.
+(Which we should be considering how many years we’d pay little-to-nothing into the Canadian Pension Plan.)

 Our OAS payments won’t really be affected by the early retirement however (as long as we continue to reside in Canada for all, or almost all, of our lives).